salquier/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_migration_veeam/guide.en-gb.md

 ---
 title: "Move2Cloud: Migrating VMware Workloads to OVHcloud HPC with Veeam Replication"
 excerpt: "Learn how to migrate your on-prem VMware workloads to an OVHcloud Hosted Private Cloud environment using Veeam Replication."
-updated: 2025-02-10
+updated: 2025-02-13
 ---

-# Move2Cloud: Migrating VMware Workloads to OVHcloud Hosted Private Cloud with Veeam Replication

 ## Objective

-This guide explains how to migrate your on-premises VMware workloads to an OVHcloud Hosted Private Cloud (HPC) using Veeam Replication.
+This guide explains how to migrate your on-premises VMware workloads to an **OVHcloud Hosted Private Cloud (HPC)** using Veeam Replication.

 ## Requirements